Astrometric constraints on stochastic gravitational wave background with neural networks

 This paper is organized as follows.
 In Sec. \ref{sec:theory}, we provide an overview of the theoretical framework underlying GW astrometry and describe the details of simulating mock datasets.
 In Sec. \ref{sec:NNarchitecture}, we outline the architectures of the FCN and GNN used in this study.
 In Sec. \ref{sec:results}, we present the results of testing the performance of both architectures.
 First, we evaluate their performance using homogeneously distributed sources, followed by tests in inhomogeneous cases with galactic masks applied.
+Moreover, we perform a direct comparison with the standard Markov chain Monte Carlo (MCMC) methods.
 Finally, we conclude in Sec. \ref{sec:conclusions}.